Yule F. Kilcher: Life

 Yule Kilcher produced two documentaries, filmed on 16 mm film, The Last Frontier and A Pioneer Family in Alaska.
-This were the first documentaries depicting homesteading life.
+These were the first documentaries depicting homesteading life.
 He showcased his documentaries around Europe in the years 1947/48 and from 1956 to 1958.

 In 1955, Yule Kilcher was elected to the Constitutional convention which drew the Constitution of Alaska, as a representative of the Kenai Peninsula.
 He advocated for changing the spelling of the administrative division borough to boro, arguing that the u-g-h spelling "has a nostalgic reference looking back towards New York and further beyond the ocean towards England".
 The amendment failed on a voice vote.
 From there, he went on to hold the State Senate seat for the Democratic Party from 1963 until 1966.
 Kilcher considered himself part of the "radical" wing of his party and a "man of the people".
 In the Senate, he advocated for nature conservation.
 In 1968, he took part in the expedition that made the first crossing of the Harding Icefield from Homer to Seward.
 Exit Glacier received its name from that expedition leaving the icefield over the glacier.

 Ruth and the children helped operate the homestead while Yule travelled to Juneau to attend the state legislature.
 Yule and Ruth Kilcher divorced in 1969.
 Ruth then moved to Tennessee, working as a journalist, writer and translator.
 In 1971, she married Charles Rodney "Rod" Mariott in New Mexico.

 Yule Kilcher died in Homer on December 8, 1998.
 The governor of Alaska, at the time Tony Knowles, ordered state flags flown at half staff at the day of the funeral.